SimpliFed is a company on a mission to democratize access to baby feeding support servicesRead more...

 Highlights from the interview:

-Thanks to our sponsors: Advsr; a boutique M&A advisory firm.
+Thank you to our sponsors: Advsr; a boutique M&A advisory firm.
 They wrote the book on startup M&A called "Magic Box Paradigm: A framework for startup acquisitions."
 Go to Amazon.com to get your copy.
 Also thanks to Stratpoint, an outsourced engineering firm and Scrubbed, an online bookkeeping firm.
 If you need affordable and quality engineering and bookkeeping, check them out.
 We highly recommend them!

 Subscribe to our podcasts to get our interviews and shows as soon as they're published!